 Smaller Cells for 5G Networks

-The high frequencies of 5G networks come with a wrinkle: Rather than the huge, geographically dispersed cell towers that characterize 4G networks and earlier, much of the 5G networks will likely to be composed of small cells.
+The high frequencies of 5G networks come with a wrinkle: rather than the huge, geographically dispersed cell towers that characterize LTE networks and its predecessors, many of the 5G networks will be composed of small cells.
 Consumers should expect to see 5G antennas placed throughout their cities, blending in with the local environment.
 Antennas will even have a place in homes (for example, Qualcomm’s antenna module for their X55 5G modem).

-Small cells are key to the functionality of 5G networks because they provide the increased data capacity that 5G demands, they help providers reduce costs by eliminating expensive rooftop systems and installation costs, and they help improve the performance and battery life of mobile handsets since less power is required to transmit data to something nearby.
+Small cells are key to the functionality of 5G networks because they provide the increased data capacity that 5G demands.
+They help providers reduce costs by eliminating expensive rooftop systems and installation costs.
+Users can expect improved performance and battery life of mobile handsets since less power is required to transmit data to something nearby.

-Small cells will also be important to the workability of 5G in the millimeter wave spectrum at these mmWave frequencies, whose signals have trouble getting through walls.
+Small cells will also be important to the workability of 5G in the millemeter wave spectrum.
+At these mmWave frequencies, signals have trouble getting through walls.

 5G Network Cooperation